 Things to do2Research on linguistic human rights and Article 29-30 constitutional guarantees in IndiaMedium

-The 6-mark Long Answer in the CBSE Section C is almost always pulled from the Talking about the text cluster, while the 3-mark Short Answer is drawn from Understanding the text.
-Practising one answer of each format covers the realistic board scenario for this chapter.
+The 6-mark Long Answer in Section C almost always comes from the Talking about the text cluster, and the 3-mark Short Answer from Understanding the text.

-Concept Anchor: Linguistic chauvinism is the belief that one's own language is superior to others; it is the conqueror's tool in this story.
-Mother-tongue patriotism is the resistance to that belief through love of one's own language.
-The two ideas are mirror opposites, and CBSE questions almost always test the contrast.
+Concept Anchor: Linguistic chauvinism is the belief that one's own language is superior, the conqueror's tool here.
+Mother-tongue patriotism is the resistance to it, and CBSE almost always tests this contrast.

 Source: Magnet Brains on YouTube